toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/02-Managing-the-System/Routing and Obstacles in the System.md

 ##### Solution💡

-Either extend the current assigned zones to include the Omni-Mole or assign another zone to the Omni-Mole that overlaps with the existing zone.
+Either extend the current assigned zones to include the Omni-Mole, or assign another zone to the Omni-Mole that overlaps with the existing zone.

 #### Disconnect in the Zone